motty/laravel-common/README.md

 Laravel - Common classes and services
 ---

-## Test
+## Tests

+This are a bunch of `classes` / `traits` that try to add all the missed parts from [Laravel 5.1 new testing integration suite](http://laravel.com/docs/5.1/testing) in an attempt to make our testing life even easier

 ### Configuration

-#### Enviroment parameters
+#### Environment parameters

-We will need to setup the following enviroments parameters in order to make the testing helpers work.
+We will need to setup the following environments parameters in order to make the testing helpers work.

 ```
 FACTORIES_PATH      =   [...]